rackerlabs/rackspace-how-to/content/cloud-images/creating-a-centos-65-image-for-the-rackspace-open-cloud.md

 ---

-Use the Cloud Images service to import custom virtual machine disk images into the Rackspace open cloud, but  make sure they are properly prepared, so the servers with those custom images are bootable.
+Use the Cloud Images service to import custom virtual machine disk images into the Rackspace open cloud, but make sure the images are properly prepared so that the servers with those custom images are bootable.
 This article provides a detailed example of how to prepare an image of a Centos 65 operating system, as an example.
 After you've worked through it, you'll have a better idea of how to create your own custom image for the Rackspace cloud.